Bowdoin College Title IX Policy

 As a recipient of federal funds, the College is required to and does comply with Title IX of the Education Amendments of 1972, 20 USC 1681 et seq. (“Title IX”), which prohibits discrimination on the basis of sex in education programs and activities.
 Sexual Harassment, as defined by Title IX, is a form of sex discrimination prohibited by Title IX.

-The College offers alternative options to resolve Formal Complaints of Sexual Harassment except those reports involving a Student and an Employee.
+The College offers alternative options to resolve Formal Complaints of Sexual Harassment (except, as described below, in the case of Formal Complaints involving a Student and an Employee).
 The options are designed to provide prompt, fair and impartial resolution of Formal Complaints as well as an opportunity for parties to present their versions of the incident and to understand the nature of the incident and its effects on each party and on the College community.
 The options differ in their procedures and potential results.
 In all instances, the timeline for resolution of Formal Complaints moves as expeditiously as is possible.

 “Coercion” means the improper use of pressure to compel another to engage in or continue sexual activity against their will, including duress, cajoling, manipulation, and blackmail.
 Coercion occurs when a Respondent keeps pressuring the Complainant to acquiesce to sexual activity even after the Complainant has made clear that the pressure is unwelcome.